MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-control-production-quality-overview.md

 ### Increase product traceability

 Businesses can use tools such as [batch attributes](/dynamics365/supply-chain/production-control/batch-attributes) in Dynamics 365 to track information from quality inspections against product lots or batches throughout the production and sales process.
 The Operations and Quality departments can [trace items and raw materials](/dynamics365/supply-chain/inventory/trace-items-raw-materials-inventory-production-sales).
-This way, they can inquire on where a product came from or what it was used for, and they can find inspection results if an item is recalled, for example.
+This way, they can inquire about where a product came from or what it was used for, and they can find inspection results if an item is recalled, for example.
 [Batch dispositions](/dynamics365/supply-chain/inventory/batch-disposition-codes) can be used to view on-hand inventory that is in quarantine, off spec, or active for use in production.

 ### Track issues and enforce corrective and preventive actions

 Dynamics 365 includes [case management](/dynamics365/fin-ops-core/fin-ops/organization-administration/cases?context=%2Fdynamics365%2Fcontext%2Fsupply-chain), [nonconformance tracking and reporting](/dynamics365/supply-chain/inventory/tasks/create-process-non-conformance), and corrective and preventive actions.
-With these capabilities, organizations can make sure that quality issues are being identified and addressed in a timely manner.
+With these capabilities, organizations can make sure that quality issues are identified and addressed in a timely manner.

 ## Next steps